VILLASframework/node/doc/nodes/OPAL.md

 # OPAL-RT Asynchronous Process {#opal}

-The communication between OPAL-RT models and the S2SS is established by using asynchronous programs.
+The communication between OPAL-RT models and VILLASnode is established by using asynchronous programs.
 Asynchronous programs are are a feature of RT-LAB.
 They are used to exchange data between Simulink models and custom C programs.
 There are two ways to exchange sample values with an OPAL-RT simulator:

-1. Use our adapted version of OPAL-RT's AsyncIP example for asynchronous processes (see `clients/opal/` directory) In this mode, OPAL will send sample data via UDP to S2SS.
-S2SS has to use the `socket` node-type.
+1. Use our adapted version of OPAL-RT's AsyncIP example for asynchronous processes (see `clients/opal/` directory) In this mode, OPAL will send sample data via UDP to VILLASnode.
+VILLASnode has to use the `socket` node-type.
-2. Run S2SS as an asynchronous process itself.
+2. Run VILLASnode as an asynchronous process itself.
 This is a highly experimental feature and implemented in the node-type `opal`.
-   It requires a 32-bit version of the `s2ss-server`.
+   It requires a 32-bit version of the `villas-node`.
 Data exchange is then handled using OPAL-RT's libOpalAsyncApi.

 The following description applies only to the `opal` node-type: